 After the age of 40, women should receive a mammogram every year.
 Once a mammogram detects a spot that could be breast cancer, your doctor may request a breast biopsy to confirm whether it is cancer, a benign tumor or atypical hyperplasia.

 This procedure involves taking a small piece of breast tissue from the area of concern using a needle.
 Your radiologist will then send the tissue for testing.
 Your doctor will use the information from your breast biopsy to diagnose your condition, develop a course of treatment or learn more about your condition.

 A breast biopsy may be completed by your radiologist right after your mammogram detects a potential tumor.
 In some cases you may need to come back within a few days.

 Since your biopsy can help determine your diagnosis, the procedure and time spent waiting is often very stressful.
-If possible, Schultz recommends you bring family members with you to your biopsy appointment.
+If possible, Ryta recommends you bring family members with you to your biopsy appointment.
 Your biopsy care team will work with you and your family to answer questions you have about the procedure.

 How it works